logaretm/vee-validate/docs/src/templates/markdown/localization.md

 ## [Attributes (Dictionary)](#attributes-dictionary)

 All validators have access to a simple dictionary that is shared between all of them, this dictionary contains localized error messages and attributes, if the validator finds a localized attribute name for that field it will be used instead of the field name.
-Pretty much like `data-vv-as` but `data-vv-as` takes priorty if both are found.
+Pretty much like `data-vv-as` but `data-vv-as` takes priority if both are found.

 Here is a little code example on how would you add support for your localized messages and attributes.
 Note that this is the entry point of your application.